Bill of Restored Rights

-In this way, all children will be given the opportunity for a high-quality education, and all will have a much greater opportunity to reach their potential.
-This will benefit not only the individual students, but he country as a whole.
+In this way, all children and youth will be given the opportunity to have a high-quality education, and all will have a much greater opportunity to reach their potential.
+This will benefit not only the individual students, but the country as a whole.

 9. Law Enforcement/The Prison System:

-Establish democratically elected or appointed, citizen-run oversight and regulatory boards for all police departments and correctional/prison/criminal justice institutions that are closely connected to their local communities with supreme oversight and decision-making authority.
+Establish democratically elected or appointed, citizen-run oversight and regulatory boards for all police departments and correctional/prison/criminal justice institutions which are closely connected to their local communities with supreme oversight and decision-making authority.

 10. Labor Rights and the Minimum Wage:

 Just as physical property and real estate is owned by people, labor is also owned by people.
 It belongs to them, and only them; and they have a right to set a fair price on it.